Cgdsblc/titanic-data-project/README.md

-# Titanic Data Analysis & Visualization Project
+# Titanic Data Analysis Project

 ## Overview
 This project explores the Titanic dataset, aiming to derive insights related to passenger survival based on various factors.
 The analysis includes data cleaning, exploration, visualization using Python, SQL queries, and interactive dashboards created with Tableau.